 Mechanical engineering Ph.D. student Todd Nelson was recently awarded a Graduate Research Fellowship from the National Science Foundation.

-Mechanical engineering Ph.D. student Alden Yellowhorse has been awarded one of only 65 NASA Space Technology Research Fellowships for the year of 2015, with opportunities to renew in future years.
-These fellowships are awarded to students whose research shows potential for future use in NASA missions.
+Mechanical Engineering Ph.D. student Alden Yellowhorse has been awarded one of only 65 NASA Space Technology Research Fellowships for the year 2015, with opportunities to renew in future years.